josefhammer/linux-vm-c-programming/README.md

     - **C/C++:** `Clang_format_fallback` = `WebKit`
         - will also format if no `.clang-format` is present
         - if `None` nothing will be done without a `.clang-format` file present

+## Generic Makefile for kernel modules

+This Makefile copies a single `*.c` file to a temp folder, compiles it to a kernel module, and copies the resulting kernel object file back to the current folder.
+This approach keeps the current folder clean of any temp files.

+### Usage

+Copy the file [Makefile-kernel-module](Makefile-kernel-module) to your source folder and **rename it** to `Makefile` or `makefile`.

+In the directory with your source file(s) within the VM:

+    make
+    make clean

+__Attention__

+The provided Makefile must be renamed exactly as mentioned above (no extension!), otherwise the generic Makefile for regular C programs will be used!

+__Limitations__

+The folder must contain a single *.c file only.

 ## License